GoDaddy EMEA Modern Slavery Act Statement

 We do not consider that we work in high-risk sectors or locations because the majority of our products and services are online and our offices and support services are not located in high-risk locations.
 The substantial majority of our suppliers are IT, software, financial and professional services organizations, including banks, lawyers, accountants, consultants, insurers and recruitment agencies.
 Other suppliers include providers of office supplies, catering, office cleaning, and other facilities management providers.
 Notwithstanding the relatively low risk, we understand the importance of combatting slavery and human trafficking and are committed to ensuring that modern slavery is not taking place in our business or our supply chains.

-As such, we recently updated our Global Master Services Agreement - Supplier Code of Conduct (“Supplier Code”) with the following language:
+As such, our Global Master Services Agreement - Supplier Code of Conduct (“Supplier Code”) includes the following language: